DFHack/dfhack/docs/Compile.rst

 You can now use all of these utilities from any normal ``cmd.exe`` window.
 You only need Admin/elevated ``cmd.exe`` for running ``choco install`` commands;
-for all other purposes, including compiling DFHack, you should use a normal ``cmd.exe``.
+for all other purposes, including compiling DFHack, you should use a normal ``cmd.exe`` (or, better, an improved terminal like `Cmder <http://cmder.net/>`_;
+details below, under Build.)

-**NOTE**: the above assumes you have none of Git, CMake and StrawberryPerl already installed.
-If you do have one, you may want to remove that entry from the install command listed above.
-Or, better, uninstall the copy you have now and re-install via Chocolatey, to ensure you have PATH set up right and so that Chocolatey can manage that program for you in future.
+**NOTE**: you can run the above ``choco install`` command even if you already have Git, CMake or StrawberryPerl installed.
+Chocolatey will inform you if any software is already installed and won't re-install it.
+In that case, please check the PATHs are correct for that utility as listed in the manual instructions below.
+Or, better, manually uninstall the version you have already and re-install via Chocolatey, which will ensure the PATH are set up right and will allow Chocolatey to manage that program for you in future.

 Additional dependencies: installing manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is no longer generally recommended, as Chocolatey makes life a lot easier.
-Use only if you have special requirements, or to check that your
-already-installed versions of the below programs are as required for DFHack.
+If you prefer to install manually rather than using Chocolatey, details and
+requirements are as below.
+If you do install manually, please ensure you
+have all PATHs set up correctly.

 Git
 ^^^